 Are suits and ties or skirts and heels not quite your thing?
-TeenPact Survival may be for you.
-The conditions of each location are rustic and the entire event is spent outdoors.
-Sessions are held under a tent, cooking is done outdoors, and there is plenty of physical activity.
-You will be challenged to go beyond just surviving and learn to thrive in Christ.
+TeenPact Survival may be for you!
+Held in rustic locations across the country, students come together to experience a week of outdoor living as they are challenged to go beyond just surviving and learn to thrive in Christ.

-TeenPact Survival continually gets some of the highest reviews of all our alumni programs.
-It teaches teamwork and spiritual growth.
-Working alongside your team, you will prepare meals and compete in various team-related competitions.
-Great messages and a week of living immersed in God’s Word and the beauty of nature combine for a powerful experience.
+As one of our most popular programs, TeenPact Survival focuses on teamwork and spiritual growth.
+Working alongside your team, you’ll prepare meals outdoors, participate in competitions, and learn to build each other up.
+Challenging messages and a week of living immersed in God’s Word and the beauty of nature combine for a powerful experience.

-For those flying to SOUTHWEST: Book your flight into Albuquerque, NM.
-Please arrive by 2pm and depart after 12pm.
+For those FLYING: Please arrive between 11:00am-2:00pm and depart after 12:00pm.
 TeenPact staff will meet you at your baggage claim when you arrive; wear a TeenPact shirt to help us find you!
 We will deliver you back to your ticketing counter when you depart.
-Log-in to teenpact.com/events to enter your travel information.
+Login to teenpact.com/events to enter your travel information.

 – Bedding (pillow, sheets/blanket/sleeping bag)